-This study took place at SMP Negeri 2 Wonogiri among eighth-grade students during the academic year 2022/2023.
-The target population included all eighth-grade students at SMP Negeri 2 Wonogiri.
-The research employed cluster random sampling, selecting learners from two classes: one designated as the experimental group and the other as the control group.
-The experimental group underwent an RME-based learning trajectory with the congklak traditional game context, while the control group experienced direct learning.
+This study was conducted at SMP Negeri 2 Wonogiri with eighth-grade students during the academic year 2022/2023.
+The target population comprised all eighth-grade students at SMP Negeri 2 Wonogiri.
+A cluster random sampling technique was used to select participants from two classes: one assigned as the experimental group and the other as the control group.
+The experimental group participated in RME-based learning trajectory with the congklak traditional game context, while the control group experienced direct learning.